-Attended Amelia (OH) High School where he won three letters in baseball and sat out his senior year due to right arm surgery...played three years of basketball and averaged 20.3 points and 6.7 rebounds...
-Attended Wright State (OH) University without a scholarship and was cut from the baseball team as a freshman…came back as a redshirt sophomore and changed to a sidearm delivery in his junior year...was 6-5 with a 1.53 ERA and 22 saves in 80 games (all in relief) over three years...in 2005 he was named WSU Team MVP...in 2006, he led the Horizon League with 13 saves (13th in NCAA) and was named Horizon League Pitcher of the Year and WSU Most Valuable Male Athlete...
-In the summer of 2005, pitched for the Edenton Steamers in the Coastal Plain League... recorded the final out of the 2005 Petitt Cup tournament, to give Edenton its second consecutive league championship... less than two years later, he became the first Steamers' alumnus to appear in the majors...
-IN THE COMMUNITY: Along with his wife, Allie, raises funds and awareness for Huntington's Disease...Joe's mother, Lee, was diagnosed with Huntington's in February 2012...
-Married Allie LaForce on Jan.
-17, 2015...Allie works as a sideline reporter for CBS and TNT covering the NBA, college football and college basketball...
-Originally selected by the New York Mets in third round of the 2006 draft...signed by Mets scout Erwin Bryant...
-Signed a two-year contract with Houston as a free agent on Dec.
-13, 2017...the deal runs through the 2019 season.
+Attended Amelia (OH) High School where he earned three letters in baseball before sitting out his senior year while recovering from right arm surgery...also played three years of basketball and averaged 20.3 points and 6.7 rebounds a game....Attended Wright State (OH) University without a scholarship and was cut from the baseball team as a freshman…came back as a redshirt sophomore and changed to a sidearm delivery in his junior year...was 6-5 with a 1.53 ERA and 22 saves in 80 games (all in relief) over three years...in 2005 he was named WSU Team MVP...in 2006, he led the Horizon League with 13 saves (13th in NCAA) and was named Horizon League Pitcher of the Year and WSU Most Valuable Male Athlete....In the summer of 2005, pitched for the Edenton Steamers in the Coastal Plain League... recorded the final out of the 2005 Petitt Cup tournament, to give Edenton its second consecutive league championship...later became the first Steamers' alumnus to appear in the majors...Drafted out of Wright State by the New York Mets in the third round of the 2006 MLB draft...signed byMets scout Erwin Bryant....IN THE COMMUNITY: Along with his wife, Allie, started HelpCureHD, a charity supporting families and helping to cure Huntington's Disease...Joe's mother, Lee, was diagnosed with Huntington's in February 2012...Was nominated for the 55th annual Hutch Award, which recognizes the MLB player who best exemplifies the fighting spirit and competitive desire of Fred Hutchinson, the legendary pitcher and manager who died of cancer at the age of 45....Married Allie LaForce on Jan.
+17, 2015...Allie works as a reporter and host for TNT's NBA coverage....Signed a two-year contract with Houston as a free agent on Dec.
+16, 2019...that deal came just over two years after he signed a two-year deal with Houston as a free agent Dec.
+13, 2017...his current deal runs through the 2021 season.

 Went a combined 3-0 with one save and a 3.33 ERA in 59 relief appearances with Toronto and Cleveland (54.0IP, 46H, 20ER, 10BB, 71SO)...his 11.83 strikeouts per 9.0 innings ratio and 7.10 strikeout to walk ratio were both career-bests...acquired by Cleveland at the trade deadline...recorded scoreless outings in 18 of his 21 appearances with Cleveland (9 holds)...was on the 10-day Disabled List from June 19-July 21, with right shoulder inflammation...rehabbed in Triple A Buffalo from July 14-19...including his last four appearances with Toronto in July, posted a second-half ERA of 3.22 in 25 appearances (22.1IP, 18H, 8ER, 2BB, 24SO, .214 avg)... recorded his only save of the season on Sept.
 1 at DET, inducing a bases-loaded, line-out to end the game in relief of RHP Cody Allen...overall on the year, batters hit .236 (21x89) off him with runners on and .191 (9x47) with runners in scoring position...did not walk a batter over his 21 outings with Cleveland, and allowed just one home run over his last 25 appearances...made four appearances for the Indians in the ALDS against the Yankees...was scoreless in all four outings (2.1IP)...walked just one batter and did not yield a hit.